ryantam626/window-rice/steps.md

 For grabbing dotfiles later.

-Can't work out how to create a symlink that works without admin rights.
+Can't work out how to create a symlink that works without admin rights, so we are duplicating in Windows..

 In Powershell,